All Episodes

 Life comes at you fast.

-I Dirsch what's on.
+I had Dershwitz on.

-I said, why does that when when a conservative would get fired for saying something naughty at work or whatever?
+I said, why does that when a conservative would get fired for saying something naughty at work or whatever?

-I go, why does that trump the constitution?
+I go, why does that trump the Constitution?

-And he goes, and he says in that case, yes.
+And he goes, and he says, in that case, yes.

 When it happens inside a private company, they have their own set of rules and stuff.

-Uh that that's why somebody explain that to the left because they're already bitching.
+Somebody explained that to the left because they're already bitching.

 We were against cancellations for truth and good things like protecting your rights.